jeremyckahn/rekapi/docs/api.md

 Kapi.prototype.stop (alsoClear)
 ````

-Stops the animation.
+Stop the animation.
 A "stopped" animation will start from the beginning if `play()` is called upon it again.
 If `alsoClear` is `true`, the contents of the canvas will be cleared.
 It is `false` by default.

 ### isPlaying